ShinySpiderdude/hadoopexam/README.txt

+That's it for the algorithm, now to some extras...

 Assumptions about the input
 ---------------------------
 I actually have only one assumption, that the input is valid.
 That is that it is of the form "siteX   tagY" for each input.
-You can even send the same set twice, i don't mind :)
+The same line can even appear twice, i don't mind :)

 How to run
 ----------
-If you want to run this from the main class (or within an IDE) run the HadoopExam class You can also run "mvn clean package" to create an executable jar named "HadoopExam-1.0.jar" in the target directory In any case the program requires 3 command line arguments: [inputfile, temporary-folder, output-folder] for example you could run: java -jar HadoopExam-1.0.jar input.txt temp/ out/
+If you want to run this from the main class (or within an IDE) run the HadoopExam class You can also run "mvn clean package" to create an executable jar named "HadoopExam-1.0.jar" in the "target" directory In any case the program requires 3 command line arguments: [inputfile, temporary-folder, output-folder] for example you could run: java -jar HadoopExam-1.0.jar input.txt temp/ out/